List of Marvel Comics characters: D: Emmanuel da Costa

-Emmanuel da Costa is a character appearing in American comic book published by Marvel Comics.
+Emmanuel da Costa is the father of Roberto da Costa / Sunspot.
+He is an Afro-Brazilian businessman who was previously a "barefoot houseboy" who had the drive to be "a millionaire" and "an economic and political force to be reckoned with" Da Costa International.
+In addition, he also operates as the White Rook of the Hellfire Club.
+Da Costa was killed by Gideon, his former business partner.

+Nina da Costa

-Emmanuel da Costa is an Afro-Brazilian businessman and the father of Roberto da Costa.
+Nina da Costa is an American archaeologist and the mother of Roberto da Costa / Sunspot.

+Nina da Costa in other media

+Nina da Costa appears in X-Men '97, voiced by Christine Uhebe.

+Dagoth

+Dagoth is a demon and spawn of Dagon who is an enemy of Doctor Strange.

+In the storyline "Death of Doctor Strange", Dagoth raises the Sunken City of Kalamesh off the coast of Cornwall during the dimensional attacks by the Three Mothers.
+He is fed to the Peregrine Child by the Three Mothers.

 Dakimh the Enchanter

-Dakimh the Enchanter is a character appearing in American comic books published by Marvel Comics.

-Dakimh is described as a wise but eccentric wizard that lived in pre-cataclysmic Atlantis, and who was the pupil of the sorceress Zhered-Na, who was banished from Atlantis by King Kamuu for prophesying that the continent would sink below the ocean.
+Dakimh the Enchanter is a wise but eccentric wizard who lived in pre-cataclysmic Atlantis, and who was the pupil of the sorceress Zhered-Na, who was banished from Atlantis by King Kamuu for prophesying that the continent would sink below the ocean.
 After starting a cult, Zhered-Na takes her favored disciple Dakimh and greatly extends his life span so that he ages at an extremely slow rate.
-While Zhered-Na perishes, Dakimh survives the cataclysm that sinks Atlantis and escapes, continuing to live for centuries and maintaining the teachings of his mentor as her only surviving disciple.
+While Zhered-Na dies, Dakimh survives the cataclysm that sinks Atlantis and escapes, continuing to live for centuries and maintaining the teachings of his mentor as her only surviving disciple.

+Maxine Danger

+Maxine Danger is an employee of the Beyond Corporation who oversees the company's Super Hero Development Department.
+Danger enlists Ben Reilly to work for the Beyond Corporation as their Spider-Man, receiving sponsorship from them.
+Reilly fights Doctor Octopus when he attacks the Beyond Corporation's Manhattan branch, as Danger wants the Beyond Corporation's data drive secured.
+Danger has Reilly's memories manipulated to keep him from revealing sensitive information about the Beyond Corporation.

 Dansen Macabre

-Dansen Macabre is an exotic dancer and a devoted worshipper of the God Shiva.
-She first appeared in Marvel Team-Up #93 (May 1980).
-She uses her powers to hypnotize Spider-Man into battling the Shroud in an attempt to kill both of them.
+Dansen Macabre is an exotic dancer and a devoted worshipper of the god Shiva.
+She uses her powers to hypnotize Spider-Man into battling Shroud in an attempt to kill both of them.
 The pair manage to overcome her dances and defeat her.
 She briefly appears later as a captive of Locksmith, and is saved by Spider-Woman.
-Eventually, the Shroud invites her to join the supervillain team Night Shift, which she accepts, later becoming co-leader of the group.
-She serves in several missions, mainly facing the Avengers.
-She takes some time out to work with Superia and the Femizons as they battle Captain America.
+Eventually, Shroud invites her to join the supervillain team Night Shift, which she accepts, later becoming co-leader of the group.

-Dansen and the rest of Night Shift are hired by Snapdragon to kill Moon Knight on behalf of Count Nefaria who is operating as the Kingpin of Los Angeles.
-When they fail and are bailed out of prison by Snapdragon's lawyer, Count Nefaria kills Dansen, Digger, Needle, Tatterdemalion, Tick Tock, and Misfit.

-During the "Spider-Geddon" storyline, Dansen and Digger turn up alive as they, Brothers Grimm, Skein, and new member Waxman rob a bus of people, only to be thwarted by Superior Octopus due to his goggles tuning out Dansen's hypnotism.
-Superior Octopus agrees to spare them more pain in exchange for the Night Shift becoming his paid agents.
-They agree to his terms and are ordered to return the stolen items.
-Superior Octopus leaves, advising them never to cross him or they will not live long enough to regret it.

 Dansen has the mystical ability to hypnotize or kill anyone who witnesses her dancing.
 She can also make herself undetectable to the human senses.